beginning of content

 What is Fabry disease?

-Fabry disease is a genetic disorder that belongs to a group of diseases known as lysosomal storage diseases.
+Fabry disease is a rare genetic condition.
+It is part of a group of diseases known as lysosomal storage diseases.

 What are the symptoms of Fabry disease?